Safe, effective solutions customised for you

-One to one training and behavioural consultations, tailored to your specific needs, are available in your back garden or in the park of your choice.
+One to one training and behavioural consultations, tailored to your specific needs, are still available.

 Book a behavioural consultation to get your life back on track to book a single training session to hone a specific skill or a series of sessions with individual, customised attention and lots of support in between.

 What We Know About Covid-19 and Animals